maevadevs/Go-Developer-Advanced/01-Setup-And-Hello-World/readme.md

 #### Import Declaration

 - Allows to import external packages referenced in the file
-  - **Go imports only whole packages**
+  - **Go `import` only imports whole packages**
-  - We cannot limit the import to specific functions or atomic elements
+  - We cannot limit the imports to specific functions or atomic elements
 - `fmt` is from the standard library so it is already available
   - No need to use `go get`
   - For 3rd-Party libraries, we use `go get` first